fabio914/EyeTrackingKeyboard/README.md

 - Connect your Meta Quest Pro to your computer, launch SideQuest and drag the APK to the top left corner of SideQuest to install it.

+Alternatively, you can download and install the app directly from SideQuest [here](https://sidequestvr.com/app/11786/eye-tracking-keyboard-prototype).

 ## How to build?

  - Make sure you have Unity 2021.3 LTS installed (with Android Build support).